DataSciParty/Party-Bus/README.md

-# Welcome
+# The Party Bus has arrived! 🎉🚌
-Straight out of the [DataSciParty](http://DataSciParty.github.io) workshop, pumping noise into an otherwise peaceful suburb near you: Welcome to the Party Bus!
+Straight out of the [DataSciParty](http://DataSciParty.github.io) workshop, pumping noise into an otherwise peaceful suburb near you: **Welcome to the Party Bus!**

 ## Installation